Can Startups Save the City?

 The agency has invested $87 million directly in economic development projects which it says has leveraged $600 million in total project costs, creating 3,716 jobs and retaining 691 jobs.

-A $25,000 grant from the Pittsburgh Central Keystone Innovation Zone, cheap rent and a program that supplies free interns are why entrepreneur Sanna Gaspard, Ph.D., works in a shared workspace in the poor Uptown neighborhood.
+A $25,000 grant from the Pittsburgh Central Keystone Innovation Zone, cheap rent and a program which supplies free interns are why entrepreneur Sanna Gaspard, Ph.D., works in a shared workspace in the poor Uptown neighborhood.

 Her company, Rubitection, Inc., which is developing a new tool for early detection of bedsores, is still in its early stages, but she already is giving some thought to where she might locate when she outgrows her current space.
 She said she agrees with the idea of planting startups in poor neighborhoods, but added that any location must be safe, efficient and surrounded by the amenities a young company needs.